-Average rate and fee data are sourced from public records required by the Home Mortgage Disclosure Act (HMDA).
+Average rate and fee data sourced from public rate and fee records required by the Home Mortgage Disclosure Act (HMDA).

-Paramount Bank mortgage review for 2020
+Paramount Bank mortgage review for 2023

 So what’s to like and dislike about Paramount Bank?
 Here are some thoughts:

-- There's little information online — Meaning you have to engage with a loan officer to get an idea of what your loan might look like
+- There's little information online.
+Meaning you have to engage with a loan officer to get an idea of what your loan might look like

 The biggest drawback from our point of view is the lack of available information online.